 Engagement – Not Just Dues

-Engagement will also take center stage in the new plan, with a major goal being to change our membership model to welcome as members anyone who volunteers their time and participates in local Trout Unlimited events, whether or not they pay an annual membership fee.
+Engagement plays a critical role in the new plan, with a major goal being to change our membership model to welcome as members anyone who volunteers their time and participates in local Trout Unlimited events, whether or not they pay an annual membership fee.

 Currently, the only way into the door to become a “member” of Trout Unlimited is to pay annual membership dues through an appeal – or to join via a free “trial” membership program by participating in an Orvis class, attending a Fly Fishing Film Tour event etc…